Analyzing Spirits Cap (OTCMKTS:CBEVD) & MGP Ingredients (NASDAQ:MGPI)

 Spirits Cap (OTCMKTS:CBEVD) and MGP Ingredients (NASDAQ:MGPI) are both consumer staples companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their dividends, institutional ownership, profitability, risk, earnings, analyst recommendations and valuation.
+We will compare the two businesses based on the strength of their analyst recommendations, profitability, institutional ownership, dividends, earnings, valuation and risk.

+This is a breakdown of current recommendations and price targets for Spirits Cap and MGP Ingredients, as reported by MarketBeat.

 Valuation and Earnings

-This table compares Spirits Cap and MGP Ingredients’ revenue, earnings per share (EPS) and valuation.
+This table compares Spirits Cap and MGP Ingredients’ top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue